 Dual-band WiFiis the best.
 There are no two ways about it.
 It offers a way faster, more stable connection.
 But here’s the thing.
 You may not need it.
 If all you plan on doing is surfing the web, perhaps a little mild gaming or streaming, you can save yourself some money and pick a single-band modem.

 If you only need to saturate a small area, an 802.11n modem with a 460-foot span is probably sufficient, but you can find them with improved iterations of the same technology that stretch to 820 feet, which should cover the majority of the average home.

-We’re onto wifi 6 now, offering a mammoth maximum throughput of 9.6GBps, but it only works if every device in the connection is also wifi 6 compatible.
-For instance, if you treat yourself to a wifi 6 modem, but your computer is built to wifi 5 standards, you’re not going to see the benefit.
-The same is true of wifi 5.
+We’re onto WiFi 6 as standard now, offering a mammoth maximum throughput of 9.6GBps, but it only works if every device in the connection is also WiFi 6 compatible.
+For instance, if you treat yourself to a WiFi 6 modem, but your computer is built to WiFi 5 standards, you’re not going to see the benefit.
+The same is true of WiFi 5.
 Every link in the chain has to be uniform in order for it to function at maximum capacity.

 In this day and age, cybersecurity is paramount.
 With the rise of computer technology, a whole new breed of criminal has emerged, and they’re nothing short of prolific.
 To keep your personal details safe and your connection secure, you should only invest in a modem that features at least one firewall and WPA/WPA2 encryption.